Trafford Centre: Trams

 Plans for Metrolink to serve the Trafford Centre had been in place since before the centre had planning permission, with Peel Group originally promising to contribute £16 million in funding.

 Construction of the Trafford Park Line began in January 2017.
 Test trams began in November 2019 and the line opened from Pomona to the Trafford Centre on 22 March 2020.

 From 1998 to 2020, a shuttle bus had connected Stretford tram stop and the Trafford Centre.

+The tram services at the Trafford Centre and run to Crumpsall via City centre via Exchange square.